Sunny6889/tron-docker-main/metric_monitor/push_mode/README.md

 git clone https://github.com/tronprotocol/tron-docker.git
 cd tron-docker/metric_monitor/push_mode
 ```
+### Main Components
+Before we start, let's introduce the main components of the monitoring system:
+- **java-tron**: TRON node service
+- **Prometheus**: Monitoring service that collects metrics from java-tron node
+- **Thanos Receive**: A component of Thanos that receives data from Prometheus’s remote write write-ahead log, exposes it, and/or uploads it to cloud storage.
+- **Thanos Query**: A component of Thanos that implements Prometheus’s v1 API to aggregate data from the underlying components.
+- **Grafana**: Visualization service that retrieves metrics from **Thanos Query** to provide visualized insights and alerts.

+### Step 1: Set up Thanos Receive

-### Step 1: Set up TRON and Prometheus services
+### Step 2: Set up TRON and Prometheus services
 Run below command to start java-tron and Prometheus services:
 ```sh
 docker-compose -f docker-compose-tron-prometheus.yml up -d
 ```
 Review the [docker-compose-tron-prometheus.yml](docker-compose-tron-prometheus.yml) file, the command explanation of java-tron service can be found in the [README](../single_node/README.md#run-the-container).

-Below are the key configuration for the Prometheus service that we should pay attention to:
+Below are the key configurations for the Prometheus service that we should pay attention to:
 ```
   prometheus:
     ...